-- 1. to provide an additional source of recreational reading. - 2. to provide current information on topics which have not yet been covered in book form. - 3. to supplement and enhance the total collection. - 4. to aid staff in materials selection and to aid professional development
+- 1. to provide an additional source of recreational reading. - 2. to provide current information on topics which have not yet been covered in book form.

+- 3. to supplement and enhance the total collection. - 4. to aid staff in materials selection and to aid professional development

-Back issues of local newspapers are also collected in microform if available.
-On-line access may also be offered.
+Back issues of local newspapers and selected periodical titles are also collected in microform.